redis/mcp-redis/README.md

 }
 ```

-Alternatively, you can start the server using `uv` and configure your `mcp.json` or `settings.json`.
+Alternatively, you can start the server using `uv` and configure your `mcp.json`.
 This is usually desired for development.

 ```json
 {